rizkicahya-ramdani/rizkicahya-ramdani/README.md

 My name is Rizki Cahya Ramdani

-I'm learn about Web Developer, Graphic Design, and Software Engineer
+I am learn about Full-stack developer, UI/UX designer, and Graphic designer.

-Study at AMIKOM University & Informatics Major
+I am a student at Amikom University, majoring in Informatics.